QubitPi/lamassu/docs/source/rnn/vanilla.rst

 But one might have noticed that if the 3rd function (box) produces `f('l') = 'l'`, why would the 4th function (box), given the same input, outputs something different (`'o'`)?
 That's a great catch.
 Maybe we should take the "**history**" into account.
-Instead of having `f` depend on parameter, we now have it take 2 parameters.
-1: a character;
-2: a number that summarizes the previous calculations:
+Instead of having :math:`f` depend on parameter, we now have it take 2 parameters.
+1: a character; 2: a number that summarizes the previous calculations:

 .. figure:: ../img/rnn-4-black-boxes-connected.png
     :align: center